-The governors assess whether the use of going concern is appropriate, ie whether there are any material uncertainties related to events or conditions that may cast significant doubt on the ability of the charitable company to continue as a going concern.
-The governors make this assessment in respect of a period of at least one year from the date of authorisation for issue of the accounts and have concluded that the academy trust has adequate resources to continue in operational existence for the foreseeable future and there are no material uncertainties about the academy trust's ability to continue as a going concern.
+The Governors assess whether the use of going concern is appropriate, ie whether there are any material uncertainties related to events or conditions that may cast significant doubt on the ability of the charitable company to continue as a going concern.
+In making this assessment the Governors take into account the forecast level of reserves in respect of a period of at least one year from the date of authorisation for issue of the accounts.
+The Governors review the acceptable level of reserves for The Trust annually.
+The forecast reserves for the next 12 months are within the range of acceptable reserves, albeit at the lower end of this range.
+Therefore the Governors have concluded that the academy trust has adequate resources to continue in operational existence for the foreseeable future and there are no material uncertainties about the academy trust's ability to continue as a going concern.
 Thus they continue to adopt the going concern basis of accounting in preparing the accounts.